bjartemisund/policy/privacy-policy.md

 ## Managing and deleting your personal information

-If you have an appear.in account, you can access, modify or export your personal information, or delete your account in [Settings](https://whereby.com/user/profile).
+If you have a Whereby account, you can access, modify or export your personal information, or delete your account in [Settings](https://whereby.com/user/profile).
 If you delete your account, your information and content will be unrecoverable after that